Follow Us:

 };

-1. Connect Your Component: Finally, connect your component using connect and pass in the mapStateToProps and mapDispatchToProps functions.
+JavaScript- Connect Your Component: Finally, connect your component using

 export default connect(mapStateToProps, mapDispatchToProps)(TaskList);